 It is usually difficult and tricky for novice traders to choose the right expiration date.
-This is why they end up picking the wrong one.
 When choosing the right expiration date, you have to consider specific parameters as an options trader.

 These are some of the factors that traders must consider when choosing the expiration date:

 - Liquidity in the underlying stock or assets

 - How long do you think it will take for the trade to play out

 - Perhaps most importantly, as an options seller, you need to take volatility into account.
 You can create “synthetic increased volatility”, and collect more premium, by choose an expiration that's 2 – 3 months out, however if volatility, as measured by the VIX, is very low, then a longer-dated expiration will be much more sensitive to changes in volatility than a shorter-dated expiration.

 - However, if you choose a shorter-dated expiration, then you may not receive enough premium to make the trade worthwhile.